Daiwik2005/Autoapply.ai/README.md

-so we are building a agent to auto apply jobs which match with my resume completely from scratch
+Building a agent to auto apply jobs which match with my resume completely from scratch!

 In the first phase we are going on with first taking